Thudupathi

 Thudupathi is a town in the taluk of Perundurai in the district of Erode in Tamil Nadu, India.
 The distance between Perundurai and the village is 5 kilometers and from NH47 it is 2.5 kilometers.
-It is the site of Erode Sengunthar Engineering College.
+It is the site of S Samy Decorators.
 There are government elementary and Higher secondary school located which has a proud of producing District level rank holders every year.

 This village holds an ancient Perumal temple.
 There are engineering colleges, medical colleges, auditing colleges located around this village.

 Etymology

 The word "Thudupathi" has emerged from the union of two Tamil words "Thuduppu" meaning bouquet of flowers and "Pathi" meaning town.

 Township

 The town of Thudupathi encloses the following 12 villages: